A NEW MEDIUM TO REVITALIZE COMMUNITIES

 When we looked into the reality of money and how it is injected into society (See What Is Money?), we discovered that some past societies were more prosperous under a complementary monetary system, where an alternative currency is issued locally alongside a national currency.
 (Alternative currencies are also known as complementary currencies, local currencies, or virtual currencies) .
 View some notable examples in Complementary Currencies in Use.

-We formulated a plan to leverage alternative monetary systems into a new financial paradigm that could be implemented by the people just about anywhere, without support (or interference) by the current power players.(See our pilot program for Puerto Rico here.
-Program details here.)
+We formulated a plan to leverage alternative monetary systems into a new financial paradigm that could be implemented by the people just about anywhere, without support (or interference) by the current power players.(See our pilot program for Ohio here and in this document Launching SCF in Ohio.)

 We were able to craft a comprehensive system for rapidly bootstrapping local economies everywhere based on this new financial paradigm.
 We call it the Sustainable Communities Framework.